Timocracy

-Greece
+Ancient Greece

 Solon introduced the ideas of timokratia as a graded oligarchy in his Solonian Constitution for Athens in the early 6th century BC.
 His was the first known deliberately implemented form of timocracy, allocating political rights and economic responsibility depending on membership of one of four tiers of the population.
 Solon defined these tiers by measuring how many bushels of produce each man could produce in a year, namely: